CaptainShashi/food-ordering/README.md

     cd <project_name>
     ```

-3. Install the dependencies:
+3. Install the required dependencies:

     ```bash
     npm install
     ```

-4. Start the application:
+4. Start the development server:

     ```bash
     npm start
     ```

-5. Open your browser and visit [http://localhost:3000](http://localhost:3000) to view the app in action.
+5. Open your browser and go to [http://localhost:3000](http://localhost:3000) to view the app.

-## How It Works

-1. The server continuously sends real-time location data to the client using **Socket.io**.
-2. The client receives and updates the geolocation data on a map every 3 seconds.
-3. Users can track the movement of a person or a place with real-time updates.

 ## Usage

-- Upon visiting the application, users will see a map with the current location of the tracked entity.
-- The app updates the position every 3 seconds, reflecting the latest coordinates.
+- **Browse Menus:** View available food categories and items.
+- **Add to Cart:** Click on the "Add to Cart" button to add items to your shopping cart.
+- **View Cart:** Check the items in your cart by navigating to the cart page.
+- **Place Order:** Simulate placing an order by completing the checkout process.
-- You can open the app in multiple windows to track different locations simultaneously.
+- **Responsive:** The app adjusts its layout to fit different screen sizes.

-## Contributing

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-branch`).
-3. Make your changes.
-4. Commit your changes (`git commit -m 'Add feature'`).
-5. Push to the branch (`git push origin feature-branch`).
-6. Open a pull request to the `main` branch.

-## License
+## Directory Structure

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-For any issues or suggestions, feel free to open an issue or contact the project maintainer.
+Here’s an overview of the project directory structure: